 The Alliance reviews the latest crime statistics & crime trend reports published by the Tampa Police Department (TPD) and implements initiatives to combat crime.

 The “Monday Message” provides you with a snapshot of upcoming police-related events along with news you can use.
-The “Weekly Recap” provides you with a full summary of specific crimes that took place during the week.
-The “HOT” (High Occurring Trend) report contains time-sensitive information that will provide you with information about recent crime and trends that you need to be aware of in your neighborhood along with tips you can use to avoid becoming a victim.
+The “Weekly Recap” provides you with a full summary of specific crimes that took place and any trends that you need to be aware of in your neighborhood along with tips you can use to avoid becoming a victim.
 These reports are emailed to those requesting them, to add your email please contact Shawn Fogarty.

 When the Alliance is alerted to criminal activity or a trend of crimes in the area, we email our member companies a BOLO: Be-On-the-Look-Out.
 When you receive this, you can transmit the news to all of your employees or tenants.
 The Alliance can attribute numerous success stories to conscientious members who have reported criminals in the act as a result of a BOLO email.
 Contact Shawn Fogarty to be added to the email distribution list.

 The Alliance offers a number of free crime prevention programs.
 A one-hour company investment will yield better security and peace of mind!
 Email our Tampa Police Department Liaison, Detective Don Grau or call 813-354-6633 to schedule a free one hour program on any of the following topics: